danielbentes/uim-protocol/README.md

 ### 1.3 Out of Scope

 While the Unified Intent Mediator (UIM) Protocol Specification aims to provide a comprehensive framework for AI agents to interact with web services, certain aspects are intentionally excluded to maintain focus and clarity.
-The following elements are not within the scope of this specification:
+The following elements are not within the scope of this specification in its current version:

 - **Implementation Details of AI Agents and Web Services**: The specification does not dictate the internal architecture or programming paradigms (e.g., object-oriented, functional programming) that AI agents or web services should adopt.
 It does not prescribe specific programming languages, frameworks, or libraries to be used in implementing the protocol.
 - **Specific Authentication and Authorization Mechanisms**: Details regarding how credentials are stored, rotated, or managed are beyond the scope of this document.